adamsilver/fdpb/03-Book-A-Flight.md

 5. Choosing where to sit
 6. Payment

-The last step, *Payment*, is something we already solved in the previous chapter, *Checkout*, so we'll skip this step in this one.
+The last step, *Payment*, is something we already solved in *Checkout*, so you refer to that if you're rebelliously reading this book out of order.

 ## 1. Choose origin/desination